barryclark/jekyll-now/_posts/2018-11-11-weve-got-hard-water.md

 We've got hard water.
 This isn't unusual in our area - the cloudy white film is most likely calcium carbonate that is absorbed by the water in the large [aquifer](https://en.wikipedia.org/wiki/Aquifer) that is the source of our city's water.

-To confirm we do indeed have hard water, I search "[free hard water test](https://www.google.com/search?q=free+hard+water+test)" on Google and was able to get two free tests from two different sites.
+To confirm we do indeed have hard water, I searched "[free hard water test](https://www.google.com/search?q=free+hard+water+test)" on Google and was able to get two free tests from two different sites.

 I ordered both tests on Sunday, August 27, 2018.